Why sleep is important

 There is increasing evidence that not enough, or poor quality, sleep can negatively affect children’s behaviour, learning, health, wellbeing and weight.

-How much sleep does my child need in 24 hours?
+How much sleep your child needs in 24 hours

 The table below shows the recommended total hours of sleep (including naps) per day for children from birth to 5 years.
 Some children naturally sleep slightly less or more than the recommended time so these hours are shown in the ‘may be appropriate’ columns.

 |Age||May be appropriate (hours)||Recommended (hours)||May be appropriate (hours)|

 |5 year olds||7–8||9–11||12|

 Adapted from the National Sleep Foundation: How much sleep do we really need?

 It is not just the amount of sleep that is important, but also the quality of that sleep.
 The tips below may be helpful.